Near Richmond in Chesterfield County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Forts and Castles • War, US Civil.
 In addition, it is included in the Virginia Civil War Trails series list.
 A significant historical year for this entry is 1862.

 Location.
-37° 24.225′ N, 77° 25.759′ W. Marker is in Richmond, Virginia, in Chesterfield County.
-Marker is at the intersection of Pams Avenue and Norcliff Avenue, on the left when traveling north on Pams Avenue.
+37° 24.225′ N, 77° 25.759′ W. Marker is near Richmond, Virginia, in Chesterfield County.
+It is at the intersection of Pams Avenue and Norcliff Avenue, on the left when traveling north on Pams Avenue.
 Marker is in Fort Stevens Historical Park, located at the corner of Pams and Norcliff Avenues.
 Touch for map.
-Marker is in this post office area: Richmond VA 23237, United States of America.
+Marker is at or near this postal address: 2451 Norcliff Rd, Richmond VA 23237, United States of America.
 Touch for directions.

 More about this marker.
 Photographs of two Confederate officers appear at the bottom right of the marker.
 They have captions of “Captain James D. Hankins, Surry Light Artillery.
 Commanded the battery November 1862 to April 1865” and “General Johnson Hagood’s South Carolina brigade occupied Fort Stevens during the fighting on May 14 & 16.”
 The top of the marker features a battle map of the May 16 counterattack.